A Single Index Approach to Integrated Species Distribution Modeling for Fisheries Abundance Data: Single index integrated species distribution models

-where $G_{\bm{\tau}_j}\{x\}$ transforms the single index from the real line to the interval $(0,1)$ and is needed given the domain of the I-splines functions, $\zetavec(\cdot)$ is a vector of I-spline basis functions including an intercept term, all of which are monotonically increasing by construction, and $\gammavec_{j}$ denote the corresponding vector of basis function coefficients.
-We refer to \citet{ramsay1988monotone} as well as Supplementary Material \ref{sec:I-splines} to provide more details on the construction of the I-splines, and acknowledge that other semiparametric approaches to constructing monotonic catch efficiency functions could be explored in future research \citep[see the recent review of][]{dumbgen2024shape}.
-Note because the range of the single index $\kappa(\svec)$ in \eqref{eq:single_index_eta} is not known in advance, then we allow $G_{\bm{\tau}_j}(x)$ in \eqref{eq:spline_link_fn} to also depend on a set of unknown source-specific location and scale parameters.
-For example, in this article we use $G_{\bm{\tau}_j}(x) = [1 + \exp{- \tau_{j1} \kappa(\svec) + \tau_{j0}}]^{-1}$, although other potentially more nonparametric transformations are possible \citep[e.g., see][in the context of functional regression]{mclean2014functional}.
-The semiparametric approach to constructing catch efficiency functions will permit a wider range of shapes compared with the four-parametric logistic function of \eqref{eq:logistic_link_fn}, but obviously comes at the cost of greater computational challenges in estimating $(\gammavec_j^\top, \bm{\tau}_j^\top)^\top$.
+where $G_{\bm{\tau}_j}\{x\}$ transforms the single index from the real line to the interval $(0,1)$ and is needed given the domain of the I-splines functions, $\zetavec(\cdot)$ denotes a vector of I-spline basis functions, and $\gammavec_{j}$ is the corresponding vector of basis function coefficients.
+We refer to \citet{ramsay1988monotone} as well as Supplementary Material S2.2 to provide more details on the construction of the I-splines, acknowledging that other semiparametric approaches to constructing monotonic CEFs could be explored in future research \citep[see also the recent review of][]{dumbgen2024shape}.
+Note because the range of the single index $\kappa(\svec)$ in \eqref{eq:single_index_eta} is not known in advance, then we allow $G_{\bm{\tau}_j}(x)$ in \eqref{eq:spline_link_fn} to further depend on a set of unknown source-specific location and scale parameters.
+For example, in this article we use the simple form $G_{\bm{\tau}_j}(x) = [1 + \exp{- \tau_{j1} \kappa(\svec) + \tau_{j0}}]^{-1}$, although other potentially more nonparametric transformations are possible \citep[e.g., see][in the context of functional regression]{mclean2014functional}.
+The semiparametric approach to constructing CEFs permits a wider range of shapes compared with the four-parameter logistic function of \eqref{eq:logistic_link_fn}, but comes at the cost of greater computational challenges in estimating $(\gammavec_j^\top, \bm{\tau}_j^\top)^\top$.